Why homeownership is still a smart financial move

 First of all, there’s good exuberance and bad exuberance.
 The financial dot-com bubble of the 1990s was famously defined by Fed chairman Alan Greenspan as suffering from “irrational exuberance,” implying there was a psychological basis for a speculative bubble divorced from fundamentals in contrast to real value of an investment.
 This term was later applied to the financial crisis of 2008 as well.

-Good exuberance, on the other hand, can be seen as simple positivity within the marketplace.
-Taking advantage of opportunistic conditions and purchasing homes because value, need and desire merge in a satisfying way.
-The past 18 months have certainly seen an emergence of unique conditions that have unleashed incredible homebuying demand.
+Good exuberance, on the other hand, can be seen as taking advantage of opportunistic conditions and purchasing homes because value, need and desire merge in a satisfying way.
+The past few years have certainly seen an emergence of unique conditions that have unleashed incredible homebuying demand.
 Buyers are well financed and are hungry to own.
 They aren’t here to flip or turn a quick profit; rather, they’re excited to invest both in value and in a way of life.
 They’re looking for an improved living space— a hybrid space where they can both work and live—and in many markets they are willing to pay for it.
-Who wouldn’t be exuberant?

 Speculation

 Speculative sentiment—a market expectation that ascribes exaggerated value to assets (homes) not supported by fundamentals—was one of the main culprits of the 2008 housing bubble and resultant financial fiasco.
 That doesn’t seem to be the case in this market.
 As previously stated, people are buying because they see it as a great investment over the long haul.
-This isn’t about underfinanced individuals recklessly purchasing homes they can barely afford through dangerously structured subprime adjustable rate mortgages (ARMs).
-Or overconfident homeowners tapping into home value through a home equity line of credit (HELOC) or home equity loans to buy expensive nonessential items with the hope of recouping this loss of equity through ever-ascending home prices.
+This isn’t about underfinanced individuals recklessly purchasing homes they can barely afford .
 No, this time it’s different.

 Property owners actually possess record levels of equity in today's housing market (levels that jumped by $1 trillion between 2019 and 2020).
 In addition, many lessons were learned from The Great Recession.
 Most notably, due to the reforms spelled out in the 2010 Dodd-Frank Act, lenders have introduced tighter standards for home purchases in terms of debt-to-income ratio (DTI), employment and credit scores.
 In short, borrowers are better vetted.